 This all happens because fussy eating is part of children’s development.
 It’s a way of exploring their environment and asserting their independence.
 And it’s also because their appetites go up and down depending on how much they’re growing and how active they are.
 The good news is that children are likely to get less fussy as they get older.
 One day your child will probably eat and enjoy a whole range of different foods.
 If your child is healthy and has enough energy to play, learn and explore, she’s probably eating enough.

-How to handle fussy eaters
+How to handle a Fussy Eater

 - Make mealtimes pleasant

 - Your child’s willingness to try food will depend partly on the eating environment

 - Pleasant, low-stress mealtimes can help

 - Make meal times happy, regular and social occasions.
 Try not to worry about spilled drinks or food on the floor

 - Have realistic expectations – for example, you can start by asking your child to lick a piece of food, and work up to trying a mouthful over time.
 Praise your child for any small effort to try a new food.

 - Never force your child to try a food.
 He’ll have lots of other opportunities to try new foods.
 If your child is fussing about food, ignore it as much as you can.
 Giving fussy eating lots of attention can sometimes encourage children to keep behaving this way

 - Make healthy foods fun – for example, cut sandwiches into interesting shapes